smumriak/AppKid/README.md

 ## Getting started with **AppKid** in your project
 **AppKid** depends on mulitple opensource projects.
 Below are the instructrions on how to set those up for Debian-based Linux distributions.
 RPM-Based instructions will be added some time later.

+To use this in your own project see also [Documentation/GETTING_STARTED.md](Documentation/GETTING_STARTED.md)

 - <details>
 	<summary>Swift language</summary>